eriklenzmann/eriklenzmann/README.md

 I'm Erik Lenzmann, a passionate full-stack developer with a touch of love for backend development.

-🚙 I'm currently working on [EVAPP](https://github.com/eriklenzmann/EVAPP) a React Native carpooling app for sharing journeys and splitting costs.
+🎓 Currently studing IT-Systems Engineering at the Hasso-Plattner-Institute

-🌱 When I'm not lost in lines of code, you'll see me out with my friends most probably playing board games 🎲.
+🚙 Worked on [EVAPP](https://github.com/eriklenzmann/EVAPP) a React Native carpooling app for sharing journeys and splitting costs.

 ### About me

 - 🌐 Passionate about creating impactful software solutions that not only meet technical requirements but also enhance user experiences and make a difference in people's lives.

-- 🔧 Technologies I enjoy working with include JavaScript, Node.js, React, and React Native.
-I'm always eager to explore new tools and methodologies to improve my stack.
+- 🔧 Technologies I enjoy working with include TypeSCript, Node.js, React, React Native and Nextjs.

-- 🎓 (Soon) a proud graduate of the Codeworks "Software Engineering Immersive" bootcamp, where I gained extensive coding experience.
+- 🎓 Graduated from Codeworks "Software Engineering Immersive" bootcamp

 - ⚙️ Mod creator for [Factorio](https://mods.factorio.com/user/emirate.), love giving the community mods to enhance their gaming experience.